acostabh/ML-Ratecard-sample-shell/README.md

-# Rate Cards & Role rates #
+# Rate Cards & Role rates - Sample Shell Script - Mac Version #

-This project uses a shell script to query Mavenlink's API to collect the active Rate Card version at a given date and the rates for the roles attached to that Rate Card.
+This project uses a (Mac) shell script to query Mavenlink's API to collect the active Rate Card version at a given date and the rates for the roles attached to that Rate Card.

 ## Pre-Requisites ##